FahadAlAraik/FahadAlAraik/README.md

--👋 Hi, I’m @FahadAlAraik, I’m interested in Machine Learning and Web Development -🌱 I’m a MERN Full Stack Software Engineer, looking to land a junior job as a MERN Developer -🐱‍🏍 I'm currently learning Machine Learning and Computer Vision -📫 How to reach me Twitter: @fahad_alaraik
+-👋 Hi, I’m @FahadAlAraik, I’m interested in Machine Learning and Web Development<br>
+-🌱 I’m a MERN Full Stack Software Engineer, looking to land a junior job as a MERN Developer -🐱‍🏍 I'm currently learning Machine Learning and Computer Vision -📫 How to reach me Twitter: @fahad_alaraik